-> Vlogging has once again gained momentum, especially this year, when most people are turning to vlogs to fill the void of the lack of social events and activities due to the Coronavirus pandemic.
+Vlogging has once again gained momentum, especially this year.
+This is because people are turning to vlogs to fill the void of the lack of social interactions due to pandemic restrictions.

-> What is great about vlogging is that it can pretty much cover any topic under the sun.
+What is great about vlogging is that it can pretty much cover any topic under the sun.
 Vlogs can cover travel, fashion, food, tech, gaming and even a lot more.

 A lot of different brands are also taking advantage of the ongoing success of vlogging.
 This is because vlogging adds a layer of humanity and presents a natural way for you to promote your products.